JeffreybVilla/WebDevelopmentBootcamp/1) Intro/1) How Does Internet Work.md

 2) Your Web browser will send a message to your Internet Service Provider (ISP) (Comcast) saying you want to see Google.com.
 3) Your ISP will then relay that message to a Domain Name System (DNS) server.
 4) The DNS server will look up in its database to see what is the exact IP address of that website you are trying to access.
-    -Every single computer that's connected to the internet has an IP address.
-(The address location of your computer) -When people need to send & receive files on the internet, each computer can be located by their unique IP address.
+    - Every single computer that's connected to the internet has an IP address.
+(The address location of your computer)
+    - When people need to send & receive files on the internet, each computer can be located by their unique IP address.
 5) Once the DNS server finds the IP address, it sends that back to your browser.
     - Now you know the exact address where you can find the Google homepage.
-6) Next, you will send a direct request to that address through your ISP.
+6) Next, your browser send another message to that IP address through your ISP via the INTERNET BACKBONE.
-    - This request will be delivered via the "Internet Backbone".
+7) The message is sent to the Google server computer located at IP address 216.58.210.46
+8) On this computer server there's all of the files that I would need to be able to view Google Homepage.
+9) The google server sends all of these files back to me through the internet backbone so i can see google homepage in my browser.
+10) This all happens in milliseconds.

+### Internet BackBone
 - These are the underwater cables that power the internet.
 - The internet is made up of these HUGE masses of wires that connect all of the world's internet users.
 - If I'm in United States and I want to see a website that's hosted in London, my browser would have to make a request that goes through one of these cables under the Atlantic ocean in order to reach London.
 - Once the other computer has received my request, they will send back all the relevant data back through these cables.
+- It is navigating this information through the underwater and above water cables with only your IP address.
 ![](https://github.com/JeffreybVilla/WebDevelopmentBootcamp/blob/main/images/submarineCables.png)
 ![](https://github.com/JeffreybVilla/WebDevelopmentBootcamp/blob/main/images/submarineWire.jpg)
 ![](https://github.com/JeffreybVilla/WebDevelopmentBootcamp/blob/main/images/cableOcean.jpg)